DeluxeOwl/chronicle/README.md

 ### Retry with backoff
 The retry cycle can be handled in a loop.
 If the conflicts are frequent, you might add a backoff.

-You can wrap the repository with `chronicle.NewEventSourcedRepositoryWithRetry`, which uses github.com/avast/retry-go/v4 for retries. **By default it retries up to 3 times on conflict errors.** You can customize the retry mechanism by providing `retry.Option(s)`.
+You can wrap the repository with `chronicle.NewEventSourcedRepositoryWithRetry`, which uses github.com/avast/retry-go/v4 for retries.

+**The default is to retry 3 times on conflict errors**.
+You can customize the retry mechanism by providing `retry.Option(s)`.

 ```go
 	import "github.com/avast/retry-go/v4"